 So, visual proof that .303 Lee Enfields were issued to some members of the NMC, but what is the validity of this rare photograph?

-During the Second World War the South African government of the day held out that members of the NMC could only function in non-combatant roles, and where not allowed to carry firearms whereas funnily members of the Cape Corps (Cape Coloured members) where fully armed and enrolled in combatant roles.
-In terms of the race politics of the day, on the arming of Black soldiers at the beginning of war, Smuts’ had to bow to the pressures of his opposition, the Nationalists, led by DF Malan.
+During the Second World War the South African government of the day held out that members of the NMC could only function in non-combatant roles, and were not allowed to carry firearms whereas funnily members of the Cape Corps (Cape Coloured members) where fully armed and enrolled in combatant roles.
+In terms of the race politics of the day, on the arming of Black soldiers at the beginning of war, Smuts’ government had to bow to the pressures of his opposition, the Nationalists, led by DF Malan.

 The Nationalists were vociferously opposed to black South Africans in the army at all, even unarmed.
 As Dr D.F.
 Malan was to be quoted in Parliament: “To every Afrikaner, the use of black troops against Europeans is abhorrent.”